 It is impossible to develop software with zero bugs as there is no perfect product that can be developed.

-The bugs and error have become so common and there are high chances the software may crash.
+The bugs and errors have become so common and there are high chances the software may crash.

-So the companies use Software Testing to prevent the product from getting crashed or malfunction.
+So the companies use Software Testing to prevent the product from getting crashed or malfunctioning.